w3c/trace-context/spec/21-http_response_header_format.md

 version-format   = trace-id "-" child-id "-" trace-flags
 trace-id         = 32HEXDIGLC  ; 16 bytes array identifier.
 All zeroes forbidden
 child-id         = 16HEXDIGLC  ; 8 bytes array identifier.
 All zeroes forbidden
 trace-flags      = 2HEXDIGLC   ; 8 bit flags.
-Currently, only one bit is used.
 See below for details
 ```

 #### trace-id

-This is the ID of the whole trace forest and is used to uniquely identify a <a href="#dfn-distributed-traces">distributed trace</a> through a system.
-It is represented as a 16-byte array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
-All bytes as zero (`00000000000000000000000000000000`) is considered an invalid value.

-If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), tracing systems MUST ignore the `traceresponse`.

-See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations on how to operate with `trace-id`.
+The format and requirements for this are the same as those of the trace-id field in the `traceparent` request header.

+For details, see the trace-id section under [traceparent Header Field Values](#traceparent-Header-Field-Values).

 #### child-id

-This is the ID of the operation of the callee (in some systems known as the span id) and is used to uniquely identify an operation within a trace.
+This is the ID of the operation of the callee (in some tracing systems, this is known as the `span-id`, where a `span` is the execution of a client request) and is used to uniquely identify an operation within a trace.
 It is represented as an 8-byte array, for example, `00f067aa0ba902b7`.
 All bytes as zero (`0000000000000000`) is considered an invalid value.

+Vendors MUST ignore the `traceresponse` header when the `child-id` is invalid (for example, if it contains non-lowercase hex characters).

 #### trace-flags

+Similar to the `trace-flags` field in the `traceparent` request header, this is a hex-encoded <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a> that provides information about how a callee handled the trace.
+The same requirement to properly mask the bit field value when interpreting it applies here as well.

+The current version of this specification (`00`) supports only two flags: `sampled` and `random-trace-id`.

-An <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a> that provides additional information about how the callee handled the trace such as sampling, trace level, etc. These flags are recommendations given by the callee rather than strict rules to follow for three reasons:
+These flags are recommendations given by a callee rather than strict rules to follow for three reasons:

 1. An untrusted callee may be able to abuse a tracing system by setting these flags maliciously.
 2. A callee may have a bug which causes the tracing system to have a problem.